Robust Auction Design with Support Information: Introduction

-We will highlight the work on robustness to distributions throughout the rest of this subsection because they are most related to our work, but we want to note that there are other forms of robustness as well, e.g., robustness to higher-order beliefs \citep{BergemannMorris05-robust-md-ecta,BergemannMorris13-robust-md-survey}, robustness to collusion and renegotiation \citep{che-kim-06,che-kim-09,carroll-segal-resale}, and robustness to strategic behavior that is weaker than dominant strategy \citep{ChungEly07,babaioff-undominated}.
+Previous works that study robust mechanism design tend to identify second-price auctions (SPA) as optimal \citep{our-paper-ec,BachrachTalgamCohen22,KocyigitKR20-new,Zhang-auctioning-multiple-goods-without-priors,Zhang22-corr-robust-auction,Che22,AllouahBesbes20}.
+One of the main contributions of this paper is to show why SPA fails to be optimal when we have sufficient relative support information and propose a new \textit{building block} for robust mechanism design, the \textit{pooling auction} mechanism.
+Other than the fact that the optimal mechanism in our setting is composed of these new mechanisms, this new class may also be of independent interest in other robust mechanism design problems. \obcomment{JERRY, should the above paragraph be connected to the robust mechanisms paragraph?}

-Robust mechanism design also has conceptual links to robust optimization and distributionally robust optimization; see \cite{bertsimas-robust-survey} and \cite{dro-review} for an overview.
+Our work is also related to a broader literature on robustness in mechanism design and contracting \citep{Carroll19-robust-survey}.
+In particular, while we highlight the work on robustness to distributions here because they are most related to our work, there are other forms of robustness as well, e.g., robustness to higher-order beliefs \citep{BergemannMorris05-robust-md-ecta,BergemannMorris13-robust-md-survey}, robustness to collusion and renegotiation \citep{che-kim-06,che-kim-09,carroll-segal-resale}, and robustness to strategic behavior that is weaker than dominant strategy \citep{ChungEly07,babaioff-undominated,arya2009robust}.
+Robust mechanism design also has conceptual links to robust and distributionally robust optimization; see \cite{bertsimas-robust-survey} and \cite{dro-review} for overviews.